+Limitations

+This section discusses some of the limitations of the RPRS multi-agent approach.
+The first limitation of this approach is that it is limited to an agent-based methodology.
+An agent-based approach may not be the most optimized solution in some scenarios.
+This approach also relies on a limited set of design diagrams.
+Finally, the approach can be instantiated to a specific application domain such as job recommender system based on the conceptual and processing-related information about the application domain.
+However, in many cases this information is limited.

 Future Work

 The RPRS multi-agent approach proposed in this thesis can be extended or improved in the future in many ways.
 First, the approach can be applied in other application domains, e.g., the news or restaurant domains.
 Second, the approach can take advantage of other UML models, such as use case diagrams or state diagrams.
 Third, frameworks can be implemented using domain-specific languages to generate automatically the code of the system.
 Finally, model verification methods and experimental case studies can also be used to enhance the approach.

-Limitations

-This section discusses some of the limitations of the RPRS multi-agent approach.
-The first limitation of this approach is that it is limited to an agent based methodology.
-An agent based approach may not be the most optimized solution in some scenarios.
-This approach also relies on a limited set of design diagrams.
-The approach can be instantiated to a specific application domain such as job recommender system based on the conceptual and processing related information about the application domain.
-However in many cases this information is limited.